jokester/polyphra/README.md

 # polyphra

-**polyphra** is a service to help learn foreign language expressions, in an impressive way.
+**polyphra** lets you learn more natual foreign language expressions, in a way you like.

 ## Features